Graylog2/documentation/pages/enterprise/setup.rst

 Requirements
 ============

-.. warning:: We caution you not to upgrade Elasticsearch to 7.11!
-You are absolutely forbidden to upgrade to this version.
+.. warning:: We forbid you to upgrade Elasticsearch to 7.11!
 If you do so, it will break your instance!

 Graylog Enterprise has the following prerequisites: